-The answer is simple, recurring dark-web scans / monitoring g and response tools.
+The answer is simple, recurring dark-web scans/monitoring and response tools.
 By utilizing these tools, companies can choose how to identify information to monitor.
-This helps businesses’ in alerting staff of breaches, they were not aware of.
-Shortening disaster recovery and response times to prevent further damage.
+This helps businesses in alerting staff of breaches they were not aware of, shortening disaster recovery and response times to prevent further damage.

 What Dark Web Monitoring Entails

-The methods we use today, still resemble the traditional threat-intelligence gathering process, in many cases this intelligence requires the combination of both human elements and technology.
+The methods we use today still resemble the traditional threat-intelligence gathering process, and in many cases, this intelligence requires the combination of both human elements and technology.

 - Step #1: Parse

 The accumulated data is parsed and normalized to allow sorting by queries.
 Here is where we sift through and remove duplicate records or non-relevant data.